sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 | X ~ Normal(µ\ :sub:`0`, σ²)

-Okay, if that’s true, then what can we say about the distribution of *X̄*?
+Okay, if that is true, then what can we say about the distribution of *X̄*?
 Well, as we discussed earlier (see :ref:`The central limit theorem
 <central_limit_theorem>`), the sampling distribution of the mean *X̄* is also
 normal, and has mean µ.
 But the standard deviation of this sampling